medo64/Rs232IsoFEC/README.md

 ===========================================================================

-This Framework laptop expansion card will show up on your system as a serial device and allow for a isolated RS-232 communication up to 460,800 baud rate.
+This Framework laptop expansion card will show up on your system as a serial device and allow for isolated RS-232 communication up to 460,800 baud rate.

 ## UART Pinout